Teknicallity/Tubarr/README.md

 ## Usage

+- Channels and Videos can be quickly viewed by the sidebar links.
+- Channels have different sections: home for recent content, videos, and playlists.
-- Once running, visit "http://localhost:3020/", you can click "Add Content" in the upper right.
+- Navigate to "Add Content" in the upper right.
 - This input can take either a YT video or playlist, displaying the information for either.
 - Once previewed, choose download in order to have the server download the content.
 - The video will be downloaded momentarily if it is the only item in queue.